 US Congress Passes $1.5 Trillion Tax Cut

-5th 2001 the Congress Passed a $1.5 Trillion tax cut which had been proposed by President Bush.
-The tax cut gave immidiate rebates of $500 to single filers and $1000 to joint filers.
+The Congress Passed a $1.5 trillion tax cut which had been proposed by President Bush.
+The tax cut gave immediate rebates of $500 to single filers and $1000 to joint filers.
 It lowered almost all rates, dropping the highest rate from 39.6 pct to 35 pct.
 It dropped the lowest bracket to 10 percent.
 The tax cuts were set to expire in 2010.

 When the Bush administration entered office, the primary fiscal concern was what would happen if the government paid off its debt.
 The tax increase during the Clinton Administration resulted in the government running a surplus, and that would eventually have paid off the US debt.